Back to DWU AI Articles

 What is DOT Form 41?

-DOT Form 41 represents one of the most comprehensive financial and operational reporting systems for U.S. airlines.
-Under 49 CFR Part 241, Form 41 is a mandatory submission for U.S. passenger and cargo carriers meeting specific size thresholds.
+DOT Form 41 is a financial and operational reporting system for U.S. airlines.
+Under 14 CFR Part 241, Form 41 is a mandatory submission for U.S. passenger and cargo carriers meeting specific size thresholds.
 The form has existed in its modern iteration since the late 1970s, following deregulation of the U.S. airline industry in 1978, and traces its lineage to the Civil Aeronautics Board (CAB) era of federal aviation oversight.
-In 2024, Form 41 remains the primary source of verified, standardized financial data for airline analysis across academia, investment research, regulatory analysis, and airport finance work.
+In 2024, Form 41 provides verified, standardized data preferred for cross-carrier analysis (per DOT regs and BTS) for airline analysis across academia, investment research, regulatory analysis, and airport finance work.

 Form 41 is submitted to the U.S. Department of Transportation (DOT) via the Bureau of Transportation Statistics (BTS), which maintains all historical and current filings.
 The form captures balance sheet data, income statement performance, operating expenses, employment data, fuel costs, aircraft utilization, and segment-level traffic statistics.
-This makes Form 41 fundamentally different from airline 10-K filings: 10-K filings follow generally accepted accounting principles (GAAP) and are audited by external auditors, while Form 41 follows DOT's Uniform System of Accounts (14 CFR Part 241) and emphasizes operational consistency across carriers.
+Form 41 differs from airline 10-K filings in that 10-K filings follow generally accepted accounting principles (GAAP) and are audited by external auditors, while Form 41 follows DOT's Uniform System of Accounts (14 CFR Part 241) and emphasizes operational consistency across carriers.1

 Who Must File Form 41?